ChilliCream/graphql-platform/website/src/docs/hotchocolate/filtering/string-filter.md

 ### String Filter

-In this example, we look at the filter configuration of String filter.
+In this example, we look at the filter configuration of a String filter.
 As an example we will use the following model:

 ```csharp